folio-org/folio-org.github.io/tutorials/curriculum/05-set-up-the-folio-users-app.md

 We will start first with the Stripes UI component.

 <div class="attention">
-Note: The Stripes package.json is out-of-date.
-Also it might need the deployment of all user-related backend modules.
+Note: The contents of this page may be out of date.
 See <a href="https://issues.folio.org/browse/FOLIO-1348">FOLIO-1348</a>.
 </div>